jpcre2/jpcre2/doxy/doxydoc.md

 Match is generally performed using the `jp::RegexMatch::match()` function.

 For convenience, a shortcut function in `jp::Regex` is available: `jp::Regex::match()`.
-It can take three optional arguments.
+It can take upto three arguments.
 If modifier is passed as an argument to this function, all other JPCRE2 and PCRE2 options will be reset to `0` and re-initialized according to the modifier string.

-This shortcut function uses previously set options if not overridden and acts exactly the same way as `jp::RegexMatch::match()` function only when it is called with no argument (e.g `re.match()`), but when it is called with arguments (e.g `re.match("subject")`), it uses a temporary match object to perform the match which does not use/change/affect any previous options.
+If called with at least one argument, it uses a temporary match object to perform the match which does not use/change/affect any previous options.

 To get match results, you will need to pass vector pointers that will be filled with match data.